max-hoffman/maxh/content/post/wave/wave.md

 For small graphs, coarse grain aggregation is sufficient.
 Serialized graphs translate to matrices non-linearly, however, so at scale several things happen.
 The in-memory requirements grow.
 Information is more diffuse, and larger state sizes are needed to capture the full complexity of the solution space.
 In practice, that means `n x n` feature models performed terribly at scale in the domains we were studying.

-This is a "round peg in a square-hole" kind of problem.
-We can't change the data loading formats required to do deep learning, but we can change how the information flows within those models to better match the spatial relationship of graphs.
+This is a "round peg in a square-hole" kind of problem.[^2] We can't change the data loading formats required to do deep learning, but we can change how the information flows within those models to better match the spatial relationship of graphs.

->>> Multiple types of targets are also a problem.
+[^2]: Multiple types of targets are also a problem.
 Different feature and intermediate representations that capture a certain target functions well might fail for predicting other targets.
 So simultaneous target prediction can suffer in several different ways, in addition to input/output range and variance non-overlap causing trade-offs when tuning model weights.

 ## Graph-think